 Paul is a Fellow of the Royal Society of the Arts and the Institute of Directors and a former judge of the Times Higher Awards.
 In 2018 he was appointed by Kirsty Williams, AM, Cabinet Member for Education, Welsh Government, to the inaugural Board of the National Academy for Educational Leadership, Wales.
 He is a member of the Universities UK International Transnational Education Advisory Board, and the Strategic Advisory Board of the Loughborough University, School of Business and Economics.

-Ian previously served as Head of the Student Experience at University College Cork, Ireland, and was Director of Student Affairs and Director of Sport and Wellbeing at the University of Roehampton.
-He holds a PhD in Education from the University of Roehampton, where he worked as a Principal Lecturer, becoming a National Teaching Fellow of the Higher Education Academy in 2007.
-Ian contributed to a range of national and international initiatives, including being the UK partner in an EU (Comenius) project relating to early years teacher education, and the training of staff to use sport as a tool for social cohesion in post disaster contexts.
+Ian holds a PhD in Education from the University of Roehampton, where he also worked as a Principal Lecturer, becoming a National Teaching Fellow of the Higher Education Academy in 2007 in recognition of his sector-leading work in physical education.
+He contributed to a range of national and international initiatives, including being the UK partner in an EU-funded project relating to early years teacher education across 5 countries.
+Ian also worked with international agencies to support practitioners to use sport as a tool for social cohesion and community development in post disaster contexts.

-A teacher and coach, Ian has authored key texts to support initial teacher education in physical education and remains a passionate advocate for the educational benefits of sport and physical activity.
-Ian was among the first wave of professional rugby players with the Harlequins Rugby Club in the mid-1990s and maintains an active interest in a range of sports today.
+A qualified teacher and coach, Ian has authored key texts to support teacher education, and is a passionate advocate for the educational and social benefits of high quality and inclusive sport and physical activity.
+Ian currently chairs the East London Global Sport Strategy Board, and is a Trustee of the East London-based London Youth Rowing charity.
+Ian was among the first wave of professional rugby players with the Harlequins Rugby Club in the mid-1990s, and was a coach within the Harlequins Academy from 2000-2002.

 Vanessa Varvas (Chief Marketing Officer)